Best Foods to Eat in Hanoi, Vietnam

 Try it here: 35 Tràng Tiền, Hoàn Kiếm, Hà Nội, Vietnam

-We hope you enjoy eating your way through the city.
-If you’re interested in discovering the cool cafes, check out Hanoi Hideaway.
+Hope you enjoy eating your way through the city.
+If you’re interested in discovering cool cafes, check out Hanoi Hideaway.

-Any dishes you think we should add to this list?
+Any dishes you think need to be added to the list?
 Do you enjoy Vietnamese food?